How Can You Safely Shower While Wearing a Heart Monitor?

 What should I do if my heart monitor gets wet?

-Are there any risks associated with showering while wearing a heart monitor?
+Are there risks associated with showering while wearing a heart monitor?

 Should I avoid certain showering practices while wearing a heart monitor?